This Woman's Work: Bong Joon Ho's 'Mother'

-Memories of Murder may have put him on the international artform map and The Host may have hit a nerve with nerds everywhere, but Mother is where this filmmaker finally comes into his own - and the results are resplendent.
+Memories of Murder may have put him on the international artform map and The Host may have hit a nerve with nerds everywhere, but Mother is where Bong Joon Ho comes into his own.
+The result is resplendent.

 They call it a "maternal instinct".
 By its assumed inherent nature, it suggests nurturing and protection.
 Taken to extremes, however, it could mean suffocating and domineering - after all, it's not called "smothering" someone for nothing.
 Still, when her resolve is against the wall and her offspring are threatened, the female of any species will bristle and battle back with murderous precision.
 In a fascinating follow-up to his glorious 2006 giant monster movie The Host, Korean auteur Bong Joon-ho has decided to combine familial dysfunction with a quirky whodunit to create Mother.
 Featuring a fabulous lead performance from Asian TV star Kim Hye-ja and a twisting turning narrative that never gives away its intricate secrets, the results transcend the type to literally rewrite the genres being referenced.